 Balance Is Key

 As mentioned previously, designing is a tricky and creative process.
 Creativity differs from person to person.
-There is a possibility that during the brain-storming process you might like a particular design, but it is important to analyse whether that works for your brand and audience or not.
+For example, there is a possibility that during the brain-storming process you might like a fantasy book cover designers, but it is important to analyse whether that works for your brand and audience or not.

 It is necessary to check whether a particular design matches your standard or not.
 You can always add a unique attribute to your brand through a new design, but it should not hamper the existing image of your brand.
 It is important to strike balance between inspiration and business.

 Although your business might currently be restricted to the boundaries of your country, there are chances of expansion.
 A designer must consider this fact and alter the look so that the brand can be easily accepted globally.

 For this purpose, you might have to carry out primary research on how contemporary brands are working and pick valuable insights.
 This will help you to design your own image and not merely create an impression of existing designs.
 It could be as simple as choosing a wrong colour or shape for your logo or brand name.

 Every country has its own social, economical and geographical taboos which restricts designers to express their thought liberally.
 This is one huge aspect that designers must keep in mind while designing a company logo or any other design for a business.

 Define Your Own Persona